Strand Hotel: Our full report

 - Café Mole offers burgers, hotdogs and other light meals, and is a great spot for families with young children who don't want to venture too far.
 There’s also the Welwitschia Lounge, Bar & Terrace, which offers three open-plan areas, an exclusive cocktail bar and bar lounge, and a private sea-facing terrace.

-For those seeking to relax (or work out!) after a day packed with activities the Strand has its own gym, and a spa that includes steam rooms, a couples' therapy room, a roof-top garden terrace and outdoor therapy suite with fireplace.
+For those seeking to relax (or work out!) after a day packed with activities, the Strand has its own gym, and a spa that includes steam rooms, a couples' therapy room, a roof-top garden terrace and an outdoor therapy suite with fireplace.

 Further afield, Swakopmund and Walvis Bay offer plenty of activities, which can be booked via the Strand’s Activity and Adventure Travel Office.
 (NB: If you intend to try quadbikint, it's essential that you read the Quadbike warning in the 'Health & Safety' section below for our comments on insurance issues regarding this activity.)